MJ Melendez Player Props: Royals vs. Yankees

 MJ Melendez At The Plate

-- Melendez has driven home a run in 20 games this season (22.0%), including more than one RBI in 11.0% of his games and producing three or more of his team's runs on two occasions..
+- In 20 games this year (21.7%), Melendez has picked up an RBI, and in 10 of those games (10.9%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 29 games this year, with multiple runs seven times.
+- He has scored in 32.6% of his games this year, with more than one run scored in 7.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.